Understand How You Can Help

 There are many different ways that individuals with all kinds of experience can help.
 Examples include volunteering at a naturalization workshop, participating in a detention visitation program, and teaching English as a second language or civics classes.
 It's important to spend time exploring your options and which opportunities are the best fit based on your interests, skills, and the time you have available to volunteer.
 Organizations spend considerable time and resources recruiting, training, and supporting volunteers.
 Make sure the volunteer opportunity that you choose is a good fit.

 Many nonprofit immigrant rights and legal service providers offer volunteer opportunities, from administrative office work to assisting at legal workshops and clinics.
 To find a program in your area, enter your zip code or choose your state on our volunteer guide.
 If you are interested in teaching English or civics classes, use the America's Literacy Directory to find a program in your area.
 If you would like to participate in a detention visitation program, see if there is an existing program near you.
+You can also check out our list of ongoing projects nationwide that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you.

 Learn About the U.S. Immigration System